 Search for more jobs:

 Popular Skills for Documentation Manager

-Survey results show that Documentation Managers use a fair number of skills.
-Lucky workers who know People Management can expect a significant pay bump, scoring salaries 23 percent above average.
-Project Management and Document Management are also correlated to pay that is above average, with increases between 17 percent and 23 percent.
-Skills that are correlated to lower pay, on the other hand, include Documentation and Writing Procedures & Documentation.
-For most people, competency in Project Management indicates knowledge of Writing Procedures & Documentation.
+Survey results imply that Documentation Managers put a diverse skill set to use.
+Lucky workers who know People Management can expect a significant pay bump, scoring salaries 25 percent above average.
+Document Management and Technical Writing are also correlated to pay that is above average, with increases between 19 percent and 25 percent.
+At the other end of the pay range are skills like Documentation.
+It is often found that people who know Project Management are also skilled in Writing Procedures & Documentation.

 Pay by Experience Level for Documentation Manager